kdchambers/reel/README.md

 zig build run -Doptimize=ReleaseSafe
 ```

+**NOTE**: If you build in Debug mode, you may run into dropped frames while recording.

-If you've attempted to build / run this project and ran into any sort of problem.
-Please submit an issue so that I can fix it.
-There are many areas that could cause errors and I don't have a lot of hardware to test various systems.
+If you've attempted to build this project and ran into any sort of problem, please submit a bug report so that I can fix it!

+Although I've done my best to test across Linux distrobutions, there are areas where different hardware configurations (Screens dimension / resolution, refresh rates, graphics card, etc) need to be taken into account and handled properly.

 Thank you!

 ## License